All Products

 Note

-The database uses the index.
+The execution plan indicates that the database uses this index.

 EXPLAIN ANALYZE SELECT val FROM hypo WHERE id = 1;